 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate

 In English, we use a variety of books to practice, rehearse and develop skills in reading and writing.
 The school follows the Steps to Read programme throughout Key Stage 1 and Key Stage 2.
 This whole class shared reading dedicated session allows teachers to ensure all children have access to high quality texts.
+For further information about what the children will learn in each year group as part of the Steps to Read program, see the following documents:

 All children in EYFS & Key Stage 1 receive daily phonics following Read, Write Inc. All children who require additional phonics support continue to receive phonics in Key Stage 2.
 If you would like any further information about the Read, Write Inc programme, you can visit the RWI website.